 The House of Representatives shall not consider any floor amendments offered in the form of a floor substitute.
-An amendment shall be deemed a floor substitute if adoption of the proposed amendment would result in replacement of all sections of the measure in question.
+An amendment shall be deemed a floor substitute only if adoption of the proposed amendment would result in replacement of all sections of the measure in question other than the section containing the effective date or emergency clause.